-There is no cure or preventive treatment such as a vaccine.
-There is no cure for herpes.
+The common cold and herpes share a similar trait: they are both viruses that cannot be cured.
+People infected with herpes are infected for life, and there is no preventive treatment such as a vaccine.
 Antiviral medications, such as acyclovir, famciclovir, and valacyclovir, may help reduce the severity and frequency of symptoms, but they cannot cure the infection.
-Genital herpes is a major health problem worldwide: beyond the possible pain and discomfort experienced by people living with the infection, the associated social consequences can have a profound effect on sexual and reproductive health, says Dr.
+Genital herpes is a major health problem worldwide, with social consequences that can have a profound effect on sexual and reproductive health.

 No company has successfully developed a market-ready herpes vaccine; however, several HSV vaccines have undergone phase I and II trials.
 At this time, sores and other symptoms of herpes are treated with one of several antiviral medications.
 Pharmaceutical companies are eager to discover a cure for herpes, but first they must overcome an extremely lengthy and expensive research process.
 The first step will be to repeat their experiments with HSV-2 in guinea pigs, which, unlike mice, experience natural reactivations of herpes virus infections, just like humans.